lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ## Example OSCORE Compression

-This section gives an example with a GET Request and its consequent Content Response from a device-based CoAP client to a cloud-based CoAP server.
+This section gives an example with a GET Request and its consequent Content Response from a Device-based CoAP client to a cloud-based CoAP server.
 The example also describes a possible set of Rules for the Inner and Outer SCHC Compression.
 A dump of the results and a contrast between SCHC + OSCORE performance with SCHC + COAP performance is also listed.
 This example gives an approximation of the